 From the beginning, they were committed not only to doing their part to preserve our oceans and their bounty, but to educate and evangelize on the vital necessity of continuous efforts toward a scientifically supportable, truly sustainable, global fishing industry.
 Don and Randee built a premier seafood company committed to supplying only fish of peerless quality, from unimpeachable sources.

-Kanaloa Seafood is the only seafood company in North America to receive the prestigious environmental management certification from the International Organization of Standardization: ISO 14001.
+Kanaloa Seafood is the first seafood company in North America to receive the prestigious environmental management certification from the International Organization of Standardization: ISO 14001.
 They were awarded this certification as a result of independent 3rd party audits that confirm their industry-leading environmental management practices.
 This certification demonstrates their deep commitment, and their continual pursuit of better, more ecologically and environmentally sound methods, practices, and materials throughout every aspect of their business.

 The Disraeli's have developed their company with a clear path and devotion to full-ecosystem evaluations.
 You can see this not only by their products and auditing system, but also by the staff and company management.

 The Disraeli's are also committed to supporting local California fishermen and are involved at an executive level in organizations such as the California Fisheries Institute, theCalifornia Sea Grant and the marine research organization, MARE.
 Kanaloa's devotion to the environment resulted in the Santa Barbara Green award and recognition by the California State Legislature, Congresswoman Lois Capps and nominted for the EPA environmental award.